Heretical-Solutions/Heresy-memory/doc/en/MPMC Circular Buffers.md

 *`EBufferElementState`

 Enum.
-Indicates the status of the circular buffer cell.
-VACANT - empty, writable, ALLOCATED_FOR_PRODUCER - allocated for writing, being filled in, FILLED - written, available for reading, ALLOCATED_FOR_CONSUMER - allocated for reading, being read.
+Indicates the status of the circular buffer element.
+VACANT - empty, available for wtiting, ALLOCATED_FOR_PRODUCER - allocated for writing, being filled in, FILLED - written, available for reading, ALLOCATED_FOR_CONSUMER - allocated for reading, being read.

 * `ConcurrentGenericCircularBuffer`

 MPMC Circular Buffer.
-Provides methods `GetState(int index)`, which returns the state of the buffer cell by index, `TryProduce(TValue value)`, which attempts to write to the buffer, and `TryConsume(out TValue value)`, which attempts to read the value from the buffer
+Provides methods `GetState(int index)`, which returns the state of the buffer element by index, `TryProduce(TValue value)`, which attempts to write to the buffer, and `TryConsume(out TValue value)`, which attempts to read the value from the buffer